What is Vicodin HP and how is it used?

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Hydrocodone bitartrate and acetaminophen is supplied in tablet form for oral administration.
+Hydrocodone bitartrate and acetaminophen are supplied in tablet form for oral administration.
 Hydrocodone bitartrate is an opioid analgesic and antitussive and occurs as fine, white crystals or as a crystalline powder.
 It is affected by light.
 The chemical name is 4,5α-epoxy-3-methoxy-17-methylmorphinan-6-one tartrate (1:1) hydrate (2:5).

 It has the following structural formula: